 A dire warning from Dr. Stantz ("You've never been out of college, you don't know what it's like out there.
 I've worked in the private sector.
 They expect results.") sends the inherent schemer in Venkman to connive Stantz into taking a third mortgage on his birth home ("You didn't even try to talk them down!") to set them up in the business of Ghost Busting.

 But Venkman, like Spengler, is a realist.
-When they go assess their critical business needs and go for a building that will suit them, they're cut off at the knees by the boyish enthusiasm that Stantz feels for a decrepit place that has a really cool fireman pole that still works ("You gotta try this pole!").
+When the three assess their critical business needs and look for a building that will suit them, they're cut off at the knees by the boyish enthusiasm that Stantz, the one with the most to lose, feels for an expensive and decrepit money pit that has a really cool fireman pole ("Hey!
+Does this pole still work?") that still works ("You gotta try this pole!").

 Meanwhile in another part of New York City, Classical musician Dana Barret (Sigourney Weaver: ALIEN [all], GHOSTBUSTERS II, AVATAR), after extricating herself from her nosy, highly interested neighbor Louis Tully (Rick Moranis: LITTLE SHOP OF HORRORS) makes a terrifying discovery in her refrigerator.

-The only sympathetic ears she can find are those on the heads of The Ghostbusters.
+The only sympathetic ears she can find are on the heads of The Ghostbusters.

 Their first untested time out of the gate proves an expensive disaster for their customer, but before the public's startled eyes, they get their ghost.
 This abrupt launch into media attention, news, interviews, and of course, way more business, puts them on the covers of newspapers and magazines.
 Business is so great that soon they are hiring more help in the form of Winston Zeddemore (Ernie Hudson: LEVIATHAN, GHOSTBUSTERS II, THE CROW, HOOD OF HORROR).